 NRS Pay and Payment Processing

-Direct merchant services from NRS Pay work with your NRS systems to provide a comprehensive payment processing solution.
+Direct credit card processing from NRS Pay work with your NRS systems to provide a comprehensive payment processing solution.
 In addition to the benefits listed above, NRS Pay offers these advantages and more:

-- Free system setup.
-We offer free setup for your merchant services and EMV card reader.
+Free system setup.
+We offer free setup for your credit card processing and EMV card reader.
 Let our experts install your new system so you can get to a smooth start

 NRS Pay also integrates with POS+ from National Retail Solutions.